heutelbeck/sapl-policy-engine/sapl-spring-boot-starter/README.md

 # Enable the embedded PDP (required)
 io.sapl.pdp.embedded.enabled=true

-# Where to load policies from: RESOURCES or FILESYSTEM
+# Where to load policies from: RESOURCES, DIRECTORY, MULTI_DIRECTORY, or BUNDLES
 io.sapl.pdp.embedded.pdp-config-type=RESOURCES

 # Path to policies (in resources or filesystem)